Last updated: March 2021

 - Legitimate interests – the legitimate interests can be ours, our clients or other third parties (eg to provide our services, to develop or protect our business, or to keep people informed about relevant products and services) and we always balance the rights of individuals with ours’ and others’ legitimate interests.

-To find out more please visit the relevant section:
+To find out more about how and why we may process personal data, please visit the relevant section.

 How we keep data secure